dwolfson7789/wdi-al-khwarizmi-2/W01/D03/Instructor_Notes/basics.md

 - The first number divided by the second number

 #### 1c.
 Write a program that asks the user for a number of pennies, nickels, dimes and quarters.
 Calculate the total amount of money that the user has and print it out.
-Use .toFixed() to format your results to the right number decimels.
+Use .toFixed() to format your results to the right number of decimels.

 #### 1d.
-Write a program that asks the user for the value of their current Metro card and Compute how many rides they have left on their card.
-Only provide whole number results (i.e. you cannot have 3.5 rides left on a card), use the Math.floor().
+Write a program that asks the user for the value of their current Metrocard and compute how many rides they have left on their card.
+Only provide whole number results (i.e. you cannot have 3.5 rides left on a card); use the Math.floor() function.

 ##### Note that Math.floor() is a pure function, as a opposed to a function with side-effects.
-It doesn't produce a produce any kind of input or output it just returns a value!
+It doesn't produce any kind of input or output, it just returns a value!

 # Why you bugging. debugging errors

 Types of errors:

 - Syntax
-  - incomplete quotes or parenthesis
+  - incomplete quotes or parentheses
 - Reference
   - no variable declaration
   - no function definition